What are BIC/ SWIFT codes, how do you find them, and how do they work?

 Not sure where to find this key ingredient to an international money transfer?
-Our guide will let you know about SWIFT and BIC codes inside and out.
+Our guide will let you know about SWIFT and BIC codes inside and out, also for 2023!

 To send or receive money internationally, your bank or any other financial institution must know where to send the money – but how do they know?
 Make way, for this is where a BIC/ SWIFT code comes into the scene!
 If you’ve ever initiated a money transfer with Xe or read our guide to sending money, you might’ve seen that you’ll need a BIC or SWIFT code.
 But what is that, and where would you find it?